 Is There a Shortage of HVAC Technicians?

 Qualified HVAC technicians are in high demand because of the current shortage in the industry.
-There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
-It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.
+This shortage is because of several things, such as more retirements and competition from other industries.
+Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

-While HVAC often requires physical exertion, it can still be a fulfilling career.
-As a technician you'll be expected to occasionally:
+While HVAC often requires physical exertion, it can also be very rewarding.
+As a technician you’ll need to be able to:

-- Work in awkward settings, like tight or messy spaces.
+- Work in uncomfortable settings, such as tight or messy spaces.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and ongoing certification.
+A common misconception about learning HVAC is that it’s a blue-collar career.
+In truth, you'll need distinct skills, specialized education and continuous recertification.

 It’s an excellent first career if you prefer to: